ozgurakan/ozgurakan.github.io/_posts/2015-05-12-agile-dilemma.markdown

    > On the other hand, first approach gave us 5 story building with 20 points less effort than the second approach.

-Deciding which approach to take depends on the business requirements.
+Would you fight to build the foundation for 10 stories first?
+Deciding on which approach to take depends on the business requirements.
+Question is;

 <p class="highlight">Is there a real immediate need for the first 5 stories so you will have to build something you know you will destroy soon after?</p>